lachatak/scalaworkshop/basics/Futures.md

 ## Error handling and recovery

-If future fails, apply pf to the error, builds new futurefrom it and returns it:
+If future fails, apply pf to the error, builds new future from it and returns it:

       def recover(pf: PartialFunction[Throwable, U])

-If future fails, applies pf to the error and: return it:
+If future fails, applies pf to the error and returns it:

       def recoverWith(pf: PartialFunction[Throwable, Future[U])